 Adding Extras

 Hobbies: Activities such as reading or gardening demonstrate a candidate's ability to stay organized, manage time, and prioritize tasks.
-Pharmaceuticals resume may benefit from recording healthcare-related avocations.
+Pharmaceutical resumes may benefit from recording healthcare-related avocations.

-Courses: The inclusion of pharmacy-related classes on a resume of pharmacist can illustrate the involvement in continuous learning.
+Courses: The inclusion of pharmacy-related classes on the resume of a pharmacist can illustrate the involvement in continuous learning.
 Examples of lectures that could be covered are pharmacology, drug interactions, and medical terminology.

 Languages: Mentioning them can help establish that the writer has experience working with diverse patient populations.
 Fluency in multiple languages can be beneficial when interfacing with patients or staff who do not speak English as a first language.